senorgeneral/docker-ngrok/README.md

 This is my first docker.
-Adapting it for Unraid to update Plex with the random NGrok URL automatically.
+Adapting it for Unraid to automatically update Plex with the random NGrok URL.

-This docker works with Unraid and will use Ngrok to create a tunnel to an outside url.
-Then will update the plex server with the random URL.
-Works from behind carrier grade nat/ double nat and possibly VPN's.
+This docker will use Ngrok to create a tunnel between your internal plex server to an outside url.
+Then will update the plex settings with the random URL using PlexAPI.
+This allows you to login to plex.tv from any device and have a direct connection to your home plex server.
+Works from behind Carrier Grade NAT/double NAT and possibly VPN's.

 Variable needed are:

 Open a port for 4040 in the Unraid ngrok docker interface

+# the port should always be 32400.
+The IP is what ever your plex server ip is.
+Most likely the same as your Unraid ip.
-NGROK_PORT = Plex IP:32400
+NGROK_PORT = Plex_IP:32400

 NGROK_AUTH = Ngrok Authtoken from their website after you've created an account

-PLEX_USER = PLex username with adminitrative rights
+PLEX_USER = Plex username with adminitrative rights

 PLEX_PWORD = Password for your plex user